4 - 5

 Practical lessons theme

 – Attendance on lectures is obligatory, however student may miss max.
-30% of lectures (2 days) if it is indicated (e.g. illness, official program).
+1/3 of lectures (two weeks) if it is indicated (e.g. illness, official program).

-– There is a written examination at the end of course.
+– There is a written (online) examination at the end of course.
+The dates of the exams will be determined in consultation with the students.
 When retake or postpone of examination is necessary, the general education rules of the campus should be considered.